 The functional reorganization found in our results modified the three evaluated functional diversity facets both for single and multi-trait analysis, in accordance with hypothesis H3.
-But, as expected, because of the lower ability of PFTA to reorganize its functional diversity alterations was in a much lower degree when compared to TBA (Fig. XX).
-One of the main mechanism that underlies change on diversity facets in communities is the differential occupation of functional space driven by a disturbance (Boersma et al., 2016), such as moisture stress.
+But, as expected, because of the lower ability of PFTA to reorganize its functional diversity, alterations considering this approach were in a much lower degree when compared to TBA (Fig. XX).
+One of the main mechanisms that underly change on diversity facets in communities is the differential occupation of functional space driven by a disturbance (Boersma et al., 2016), such as moisture stress.
 The occupancy of distinct regions in functional space after disturbance can be caused by a change on the central tendency, occurrence, abundance and dominance relationship of trait values, as we observed in our results (Fig. XXXX).

-In H3 we hypothesized that the stronger environmental filtering imposed by reduced precipitation would restrict functional traits values and combinations for those that could deal with the new conditions, leading to an smaller occupation of functional space, that is, a decrease in richness.
+In H3 we hypothesized that the stronger environmental filtering imposed by reduced precipitation would restrict functional traits values and combinations for those that could deal with the new conditions, leading to a smaller occupation of functional space, that is, a decrease in richness.
 This hypothesis has been supported for a variety of studies (Boersma et al., 2016; Mason, Mouillot, Lee, & Wilson, 2005; Swenson et al., 2012; Webb, Hoeting, Ames, Pyne, & LeRoy Poff, 2010).
 Nonetheless our results displayed a completely opposite tendency: the reduced precipitation increased the occupancy of functional space and richness in a great order of magnitude, both when looking into traits separately (Fig. XXX and Fig XX) and traits together (Fig. XXX).
-It might be explained by the paramount role that decrease in dominance exerted with the applied precipitation scenario, since it allowed new combinations of traits to establish or increase their occurrence.
+It might be explained by the paramount role that decrease in dominance exerted after the new precipitation scenario was applied, since it allowed new combinations of traits to establish or to increase their occurrence.
 These outcomes aggregate evidences that, in some cases, functional richness can increase in disturbance scenarios if the environmental change affects mainly the dominant strategies or trait values (Boersma et al., 2016; Funk et al., 2017; Mouillot et al., 2013).

 We also supposed in H3 that a more restrict selection of trait values would decrease evenness as the density of traits values would be less regularly distributed.
-But, also contrary to our expectations, the evenness exhibit a risement for all considered traits for the TBA.
+But, also contrary to our expectations, the evenness exhibited an increase for all considered traits for the TBA.
 On the other hand, the PFTA showed a decrease in this functional diversity component for the majority of traits.
 The evenness increase in TBA is tightly related to the observed decrease of dominance and increase of abundance of trait values that were very rare before the disturbance.
 The decrease in evenness for PFT approach can be explained by the fact that the reduced precipitation decreased the dominance of a very restricted range of trait values (dominance of one PFT) and allowed the occurrence of the other 2 PFTs.
 Since the difference between the PFTs is very discretized, the occurrence of trait values ended up concentrated in three peaks of density hence turning the distribution less even.
 Evenness can also be interpreted as an evidence of the effectiveness in using the functional niche space: the higher the evenness, the higher the utilization of the total functional space (De La Riva et al., 2017; Hillebrand et al., 2008; Mason, Mouillot, Lee, & Wilson, 2005; Mouillot et al., 2011).
 Therefore, our results indicate that a change in the environment can force the community to better occupy the functional niche space, contrary to our expectations in H3, providing, in that matter, lower sensibility to environmental changes, if it presents a sufficient variability in its trait values, as we observed for the TBA.